jaxsonp/sci-calc/README.md

 cargo add sci-calc
 ```

-Below is a quick example of implementing the `sci-calc` crate, see the [full documentation]("https://docs.rs/sci-calc/latest/") for more details.
+Below is a quick program implementing the `sci-calc` crate, see the [full documentation](https://docs.rs/sci-calc/latest/sci_calc/) for details.

 ```rust
 use std::io::stdin;